hheitor/apiProtectionLab00/README.md

 "data":{"importPaste":{"result":"Kernel IP routing table\nDestination     Gateway         Genmask         Flags   MSS Window  irtt Iface\ndefault         X.X.X.X     0.0.0.0         UG        0 0          0 NIC\nX.X.X.X     *               255.255.255.0   U         0 0          0 NIC\n"}}}
 ```

 As you can see, your GraphQL endpoint works and also allows anyone to know internal networking.
+Nice point to start target recoinossance.
 Not cool.

 #### Deep Recursion - DoS
-2.
+2.  ;;;;VALIDATE IMPACT OF THIS ONE;;;

 ```